CermakHugo/Shared-Bike-Repositioning-Optimization/README.md

 - Assesses the necessary number of trucks and dispatch intervals while balancing operational costs, complexity, equity considerations, and feasibility within standard computational resources.

+## Research and Developement
+Selection of Strategies to Compare

+Cho et al. (2021) demonstrated that more accurate demand prediction leads to more effective vehicle rebalancing in shared mobility systems.
+Similarly, Albuquerque et al. (2021) highlighted the effectiveness of machine learning techniques for forecasting demand.
+Among these, Random Forest has emerged as one of the most promising algorithms, especially when incorporating historical and weather-related data, as shown by Ashqar et al. (2020).
+Given the strong consensus in the literature regarding the performance of Random Forest for demand prediction, our study focuses instead on the decision-making phase of the rebalancing process.
+This allows for a more meaningful comparison of rebalancing strategies, as the prediction component is considered largely resolved.

+Selection of Decision-Making Strategies for E-bike Rebalancing

+For the decision-making process in e-bike rebalancing, Xanthopoulos et al. (2024) demonstrated that genetic algorithms, a class of evolutionary metaheuristics, can effectively solve complex optimization problems, such as determining the location and allocation of shared vehicles.
+Based on this insight, we selected two decision-making strategies to compare.
+The first is a fully automated approach using a genetic algorithm to dynamically optimize the rebalancing process.
+The second represents a more practical, human-centered strategy supported by a small-scale Vehicle Routing Problem (VRP) solver, which is used to generate optimal routes within each time slot.
+This comparison aims to evaluate the added value of advanced algorithmic approaches over more traditional operational strategies that rely on human expertise and classic optimization tools.

 ## Annotated Literature Review

 - Liu, J., Sun, L., Chen, W., et al. (2016).
 Rebalancing Bike Sharing Systems: A Multi-Source Data Smart Optimization.
 Proceedings of the 22nd ACM SIGKDD International Conference on Knowledge Discovery and Data Mining, San Francisco, CA, USA, 13-17 August 2016.